 (3) A request that includes Load research data as supporting evidence shall include estimates of the total energy amounts E_z in each Weather Zone, for use in calculating the composite existing profile.
-If the profile submitted to represent the proposed segment is not representative of the distribution of Customers across Weather Zones, the request shall provide estimates of the energy amounts or
+If the Load Profile submitted to represent the proposed segment is not representative of the distribution of Customers across Weather Zones, the request shall provide estimates of the energy amounts or energy proportions contributing to the requested Load Profile.
+The comparison composite existing Load Profile shall then be calculated using the energy amounts that correspond to the Load Profile requested.